-What happened This day in History February 27th
+Important Events From This day in History February 27th

-27th February, 1922 : On this day, the Nineteenth Amendment To The Constitution was passed on this day.
+27th February, 1922 : On this day, the Nineteenth Amendment to the Constitution was passed on this day.
 The right of women to vote (as well as the right of women to engage in many other activities) was declared constitutional by all of the members of the U.S. Supreme Court.
 It took seventy years of fighting and petitioning to make this women's suffrage legislation a reality.
 Women and men both were advocating equal rights for women as far back as in the early 19th Century.
-Find More What happened in 1922
+Find More What happened in 1922.

 and 1930s.
 These women spent more time with their hair and makeup than times past, according to one pastor.
 Willis warned that the 20th Century woman spends more time at the card table than she does "at the kitchen stove".
 Willis further explained that this type of woman may not know very well how to flip a "flapjack" (pancake) without the grease splattering all over the house.
 Bishop Willis also said that women want to leave "obey" out of the marriage ceremony.
 Likewise, he said the following: "Yes these giddy-headed shallow-brained twentieth century flappers go around wanting God's plan for the household changed…listen to me, my girl, if you do not want to obey that man, then stay single and get a job bossing a section gang, for you will never make the right kind of wife and mother."
 Bishop J. Willis strongly advocated the mother and father roles of times past, what was considered "traditional" before this time.
 He also commented that more people these days know more about the suggestive jazz songs of today than the words of the Psalms of King David.